Hye-Ararat/Ararat/README.md

 - Ubuntu 18.04 or newer _(Must be LTS)_
 - Time, Patience, and half a cup of coffee.

-# Hye Ararat

-Ararat Panel is a panel/dashboard dedicated to management of any server.
-The idea is simple, its your one stop shop for linux instances.

-### Requirements

-- NodeJS > v14
-- Ubuntu 18.04 or newer _(Must be LTS)_
-- Time, Patience, and half a cup of coffee.

 ### Installation

 **The panel requires NodeJS for installation.**